microsoft/KqlTools/README.md

 	- **htmlOutput**: Each event formatted as human-readable DIV element
 - Upload
 	- **adxOutput**: Upload to Kusto (Azure Data Explorer)

+Detailed help for RealTimeKql can be found at, [RealTimeKqlHelp](Source/RealTimeKql/RealTimeKql.Readme.md)

 ## Contributing